A secure formula

 You build up a pension under the ‘long-term savings’ tax scheme, which enables you to benefit from a tax break of up to 30% (depending on your income and personal situation).

 You decide when and how much to deposit based on your personal financial situation.
 Deposits can start from as little as 25 euros a month.

 What is the KBC Home & Long-Term Plan?

 The KBC Home & Long-Term Plan is a (class 21) savings insurance plan that allows you to build up a supplementary pension before and during retirement under the long-term savings tax scheme.
-Not only that, it's also a useful way to help pay for loan balance insurance if you take out a home loan at a later date.

 It's a very safe product due to the fact that interest is guaranteed on the amounts saved until the end of the contract.
 KBC Insurance guarantees paying interest on every net deposit until then.
 At present, the rate is 0.50%.